Find insurance for your

 Study in Sweden

-EU students with EHIC covered.
-Non-EU students staying >1 year register with Försäkringskassan.
-Shorter stays need private insurance.
+EU/EEA students covered with EHIC.
+Non-EU students staying >1 year register with Försäkringskassan via personnummer.
+Shorter stays require private insurance (SEK 400–800/month).

 🏔️ Central & Eastern Europe